GFGatBTI/DSA_everyday/README.md

 3. Given an array A of integers of length N. You need to calculate factorial of each number.
 4. Smallest positive integer that cannot be represented as sum.
 5. Square root of a number: Given an integer x, find the square root of x.
 If x is not a perfect square, then return floor(√x).
+6. Count Inversions: Given an array of integers.
+Find the Inversion Count in the array.